-This is what Xbox One X Enhanced means - it's not necessarily 4K/HDR
+What does Xbox One X Enhanced mean?
+4K, HDR and other features explained

-A new video from video from Microsoft clarifies the benefits Xbox One X owners will find once they load up games both new and old, particularly titles that earn the official "Xbox One X Enhanced" logo.
-You can watch the video below and keep on scrolling for the handy highlights, transcribed and organized into useful topics by yours truly.

-Keep in mind that all of the questions in the video are answered by Albert Penello, who is the official marketing manager for Xbox, rather than an engineer or something.
+Many of our questions were answered in an official Microsoft video by Xbox marketing manager Albert Penello.
 In other words, it's his whole job to make the latest Xbox sound as excellently magnificent as possible.
 That isn't to say he's being in any way dishonest or disingenuous, just that he really wants to sell you an Xbox One X and he's also quite good at it.

 What does Xbox One X Enhanced mean?